VCRM four fold activities

 Earlier between 1998 and 2010 we had organized sessions on ‘effective handling of adolescence’ and completed 13 batches.
 Dr. Sharmila handled sessions for the girls and Mr. Jim Jesudoss handled sessions for the boys.

-Today our staff and volunteers are capacitated with further trainings.
-Our children who enter adolescence (when they complete 12 years of age and reach 8th standard) undergo one year training with 10 sessions spread through the months at regular intervals.
-Children are taught about development milestones, changes they undergo, effective ways to handle peer pressure, assertiveness, reproductive health care, safe sexual practices, myths and facts about sex and sexuality, information on sexually transmitted diseases, HIV and AIDS.
+Our children who enter adolescence (when they complete 12 years of age and reach 8th standard) undergo SHIP.
+Children are taught about development milestones, physical changes they undergo, effective ways to handle peer pressure, assertiveness, reproductive health care, safe sexual practices, myths and facts about sex and sexuality, information on sexually transmitted diseases, HIV and AIDS.
 Children also share about the fear and concerns about their sexuality.
 The session on life line helps them to expresses their past encounters with abusive environments and get help from the facilitator.
 Each group develops bonding among them and protects each other from unhealthy sexual demand from the external world.
 A few children who need individual counselling also attended.
 They do share this information with their friends in schools.
 Thus they are able to protect themselves and also try to make the environment safe for other children.
 It’s been wonderful watching our children handling their adolescence effectively and move to the next stage with confidence and awareness.

-The children come into the Reception Home are given quick trainings with chosen modules as most of them stay only for a shorter period.
+The children come into the Reception Home are given a quicker version of SHIP with chosen modules as most of them stay only for a shorter period.
 Child sexual abuse is a raising concern and we do refer children who experienced severe abuse and wrong orientation towards their sexuality to therapists for healing and rehabilitation.